Bowed psaltery: The conventional bowed psaltery

 Today, the bowed psaltery is most often produced without chord accompaniment strings (though some modern players retune the chromatic side to produce chords, and play it in the manner of the violin zither).

 After the Second World War, Walter Mittman, a primary school teacher in Westphalia, popularized the conventional triangular bowed psaltery, which had earlier been advocated for use in education by the German Edgar Stahmer (1911–1996).

 Description

-The conventional bowed psaltery is triangular in shape, allowing each string to extend a little farther than the one before it, so that each can be individually bowed.
+The conventional bowed psaltery is triangular, allowing each string to extend a little farther than the one before it, so that each can be individually bowed.
 Chromatic bowed psalteries have the sharps and flats on one side and the diatonic notes on the opposite.

-It is a psaltery in the traditional sense of a wooden soundbox with unstopped strings over the soundboard.
+It is a psaltery in the traditional sense of a wooden sound box with unstopped strings over the soundboard.
 It significantly differs from the Medieval plucked psaltery only in that its strings are arranged to permit bowing.
-The soundboard has a soundhole or rose in the center.
+The soundboard has a sound hole or rose in the center.
 In the United States, it is normally played with a small bow, often made in the earlier semicircular style, whereas in Europe a reduced-size modern violin bow is used.